libitx/txforge/README.md

 - extendable and flexible - can forge transactions with any script template imaginable
 - under the hood it's powered by nimble, less that 1/5 the size of [moneybutton/bsv v2](https://github.com/moneybutton/bsv) and up to 4 times as fast!
 - a robust library using well-tested, modern javascript

+*The legacy version of TxForge, powered by [bsv v2](https://github.com/moneybutton/bsv), can be found on the [legacy branch](https://github.com/libitx/txforge/tree/legacy).*

 ## Sponsors